candidtim/f2-commander/README.md

 To run the application from source code:

-    poetry run tcmd
+    poetry run f2

 To run the application with dev tools:

-    poetry run textual console [-v -x SYSTEM -x EVENT -x DEBUG -x INFO]  # run first! poetry run textual run --dev tcmd.app:TextualCommander
+    poetry run textual console [-v -x SYSTEM -x EVENT -x DEBUG -x INFO]  # run first! poetry run textual run --dev f2.app:F2Commander

 ## Roadmap

-Textual Commander mission is to bring the experience of an orthodox file manager into the world of modern computing.
+F2 Commander mission is to bring the experience of an orthodox file manager into the world of modern computing.

-Textual Commander main principles are:
+F2 Commander main principles are:

  - "file system" can be anything that contains files, blobs, etc.
  - focus on the **tasks** for file manipulation